chamberslad/xManagedNetwork/README.md

 ☑️  Ability to control and managing DNS Settings on the Virtual Network <br>
 ☑️  Ability to control and managing creating Subnet(s) on the Virtual Network <br>
 ☑️  Ability to control creating NSG(s) per subnet-level on the Virtual Network <br>
 ☑️  Ability to control creating Routes in UDR(s) for aligning Transit Network Service and Internet Access Service <br>
+☑️  Ability to deploy Managed Bastion Host on the Virtual Network <br>
 ☑️  Ability to control and configuring DDoS protection attachment on the Virtual Network <br>
 ☑️  Ability to control and configuring Network Flow Log(s) and Traffic Analytics on the Network Resources <br>
 🚩  Ability to control and configuring Diagnostics Logging Profile for Managed Network Resources to Storage Account <br>